 We have templates available in all size options for download.
 No matter if you are using InDesign, Illustrator, Photoshop, or other design software, all you have to do is place the indicia image first and then build your artwork on top of the template.
 We provide the indicia template in .eps and .psd formats for horizontal and vertical layouts.

-When I design Full-Service EDDM®, I always set up my InDesign file according to the postcard size I’m printing, and then I draw a frame rectangle – fitting it perfectly to the edges of the page.
-Next, I place the EPS indicia file that matches my final postcard print size.
+With my postcard design, I always set up my InDesign file according to the postcard size I’m printing, and then I draw a frame rectangle – fitting it perfectly to the edges of the page.
+Next, I place the EPS indicia file that matches my final print size.
 Do not “fit to page”, “center” or make any additional adjustments to the file.
 It should place perfectly where it is to print.

 The indicia and local postal customer boxes can go right over the top of your background image.
 Just make sure the background image is on the layer below the locked indicia layer.